dutertetimes/dutertetimes.github.io/news/_posts/2016-10-11-20161011T191241-Oath Taking of Officials and League of Municipalities.md

 ---
 title: Oath Taking of Officials and League of Municipalities
 date: 2016-10-11T19:12:41UTC
-excerpt: President Rodrigo Roa Duterte administered the oath taking of 25 officials heading the National Executive Committee of the League of Municipalities of the Philippines (LMP), and sworn into office newly appointed government officials in Malacañang on 11 October 2016.
+excerpt: President Rodrigo Roa Duterte administered the oath taking of 25 officials heading the National Executive Committee of the League of Municipalities of the Philippines, and sworn into office newly appointed government officials in Malacañang on 11 October 2016.
 layout: post
 categories: [governance]
 tags: [president, league of municipalities of the philippines, lmp]